w3c/webappsec/specs/subresourceintegrity/spec.markdown

 #### Workers

-To validate the integrity of scripts which are to be run as workers, a new constructor is added for `Worker` and `SharedWorker` which accpets a second argument containing integrity metadata.
+To validate the integrity of scripts which are to be run as workers, a new constructor is added for `Worker` and `SharedWorker` which accepts a second argument containing integrity metadata.
 This information is used when [running a worker][runworker] to perform validation, as outlined in the following sections: [[!WEBWORKERS]]